Loizza Aquino

 Loizza Aquino is a Canadian mental health activist.
 She speaks publicly on mental health and women empowerment and founded Peace of Mind Canada.

 Early life and education

-Loizza Aquino was born September 17, 1999, in Manila, Philippines, but a year later moved Canada with her family.
-She has two siblings, Gian Aquino (Brother) and Lorhiz Aquino (Sister) and her parents are Lorna Ilag Aquino (Mother) and Rizalino Aquino (Father).
+Loizza Aquino was born in 1999, in Manila, Philippines, but later moved to Canada with her family.
 She attended high school in Winnipeg, Manitoba, Canada as well as the Institut Collegial Vincent Massey Collegiate.
 In 2017, she began her studies at the University of Toronto Scarborough.

-Loizza Aquino told Flare In an interview that her first job was at a Dairy Queen at the age of 14.
-She expanded that she was excited about her salary.

 Being an immigrant from the Philippines has impacted Aquino's life and provided a lot of challenges.
 Aquino believes that there is always a lesson to be learned from challenges and uses this belief to infuse her work in mental health advocacy.

 Loizza received an Honours Bachelor of Science in Psychology and Health Sciences from the University of Toronto in 2021, with a double major in International Development and Mental Health, a minor in Media Studies and a certificate in Global Development, Environment & Health.